SpinalHDL/SpinalDoc/spinal/core/components_hierarchy.md

 There is some rules about component interconnection :

 - Components can only read outputs/inputs signals of children components
-- Components can read outputs/inputs ports values
+- Components can read their own outputs ports values (unlike VHDL)

-- If for some reason, you need to read a signals from far away in the hierarchy (debug, temporal patch) you can do it by using the value returned by some.where.else.theSignal.pull().
+{% include tip.html content="If for some reason, you need to read a signals from far away in the hierarchy (debug, temporal patch) you can do it by using the value returned by some.where.else.theSignal.pull()." %}